FAQs on acrylamide in food

 In April 2013, EFSA launched a call to food business operators and other stakeholders to submit additional data on acrylamide levels in foods and beverages collected from 2010 onwards.
 The Authority also consulted consumer organisations, NGOs and the food industry through its Stakeholder Consultative Platform to find out about ongoing and recent research related to acrylamide in food.

 From 1 July to 15 September 2014, EFSA held an online public consultation on its draft scientific opinion to allow scientists, national authorities, stakeholders and other interested parties to comment on the approach, information used and draft conclusions of EFSA’s draft scientific opinion.
-Before finalising the opinion, EFSA’s scientific experts will discuss this feedback together with the contributors to the online public consultation at a public meeting later in 2014.
+Before finalising the opinion, EFSA’s scientific experts will discuss this feedback together with the contributors to the online public consultation at a public meeting in Brussels on 10 December 2014.

 EFSA’s work will also continue to take account of related national and international developments, including work by national authorities in EU Member States and by the United Nations Joint FAO/WHO Expert Committee on Food Additives (JECFA).